zextras/carbonio-mailbox/README.md

   - run docker-compose up in [store/utils/docker](store/utils/docker) (starts carbonio-db and carbonio LDAP)
   - run mvn jetty:run from store module

+## Testing Packages

+You can test packages by running [test_e2e.sh](test_e2e.sh) The script will:
+- Build packages from built code
+- Create a local image with new packages installed
+- Run the carbonio-ce container with the updated packages

 ## Contribute to Carbonio Mailbox

 All contributions are accepted!
 Please refer to the CONTRIBUTING file (if present in this repository) for more details on how to contribute.
 If the repository has a Code of Conduct, we kindly ask to follow that as well.